Averaging principle for fast-slow system driven by mixed fractional Brownian rough path: Acknowledgement

 \section{Acknowledgement}

-The authors are grateful to Professor Yu Ito for stimulating discussions during the preparation of this work.
-They also thank Professors David Nualart aand Yaozhong Hu for helpful comments.
+\quad The authors are grateful to Professor Yu Ito for stimulating discussions during the preparation of this work.
+They also thank Professors David Nualart and Yaozhong Hu for helpful comments.

-B. Pei was partially supported by the NSF of China (11802216), the China Postdoctoral Science Foundation (2019M651334) and JSPS Grant-in-Aid for JSPS Fellows (JP18F18314).
-Y. Inahama was partially supported by JSPS KAKENHI (JP20H01807) and Grant-in-Aid for JSPS Fellows (JP18F18314).
-Y. Xu was partially supported by the NSF of China (11772255) and Shaanxi Provincial Key R\&D Program 2020KW-013 and 2019TD-010.
 B. Pei would like to thank JSPS for Postdoctoral Fellowships for Research in Japan (Standard).

+B. Pei was partially supported by the National Natural Science Foundation of China under Grant No. 11802216, the Fundamental Research Funds for the Central Universities, the Young Talent fund of University Association for Science and Technology in Shaanxi, China, and JSPS Grant-in-Aid for JSPS Fellows under Grant No. JP18F18314.
+Y. Inahama was partially supported by JSPS KAKENHI under Grant No. JP20H01807 and Grant-in-Aid for JSPS Fellows under Grant No. JP18F18314.
+Y. Xu was partially supported by the National Natural Science Foundation of China under Grant No. 12072264, the Research Funds for Interdisciplinary Subject of Northwestern Polytechnical University, the Shaanxi Provincial Key R\&D Program under Grant No. 2019TD-010 and No. 2020KW-013.

 \begin{flushleft}

 \end{flushleft}

 \begin{flushleft}